ppy/osu-wiki/wiki/Tournaments/RDOC/RDOC_2018/en.md

 ## Organisation

-The Beginner's Taiko Tournament 5 is run by various community members.
+The Royal Danish osu!Cup is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |